Amaryllis Care

-How To Care For Amaryllis Bulbs For The Most Beautiful Flowers
+How To Care For Your Amaryllis Bulbs So They Flower Again Next Year!

-Learn all about Amaryllis Care to grow the most beautiful Amaryllis Flower
+Learn all about Amaryllis care to grow the most beautiful flower.

-Amaryllis care is not hard; finding the exact origin of the amaryllis flower or Hippeastrum has been very hard.
+The care for these bulbs is not hard...but finding the exact origin of the Amaryllis flower (or Hippeastrum) has been very hard!

 Many believe that a young German doctor, Eduard Frederich Poepping, found the flower in 1828 in Chile while looking for new plants.